Mobility Working Group

 The Working Group co-chairs have agreed on four main objectives around which they will carry out the annual work.
 The Working Group will:

 • Map the blockchain ecosystem in the mobility sector for clarifying: who are the main stakeholders involved and what are the use cases (short term);

 • Identify barriers and challenges for the implementation and deployment of DLT (long term);

 • Enable dialogue between stakeholders of the sector (long term);

 • Develop guidelines and specifications for the development of trusted DLT applications for Mobility (long term).

 The Working Group engages in a number of activities aimed at achieving the aforementioned objectives.
-Among others, the WG works to identify stakeholders and solutions the companies are working on as well as setting up an online workshop to initiate discussions and interact with providers.
+Among others, the WG is working to publish a data-driven report on mobility and convene a roundtable based on potential sector use cases.

 Why is it essential?